Nishtha-Arora1977/Portfolio-/README.md

   # Portfolio website

   This is a code bundle for Portfolio website.
-The original project is available at https://www.figma.com/design/ieywQ1DS5VTiDPh3WZZqKR/Portfolio-website.

   ## Running the code

   Run `npm i` to install the dependencies.